 Foreign providers of electronic services such as internet advertising, web-hosting, the sale of e-books, and other online content must all register for VAT purposes when selling to Russian clients.

 As of 2019, foreign companies providing electronic services to Russian customers must obtain VAT registration in Russia and pay VAT on their own.

 Russian businesses may recover VAT on these and a number of other payments, including software development, consulting, legal, and marketing services (with some exceptions, however).

 As of 2019, the standard VAT tax rate is 20%.
 Reduced 10% and 0% VAT rates apply to certain goods, works, and services.
 VAT for the export of goods is 0%.

 How to register for VAT

-When registering for VAT, business owners will be asked to provide a range of documents, including:
+When registering for VAT, business owners must provide a range of documents, including:

 - Proof of reaching the turnover threshold for local companies

 Foreign companies must provide similar documents from the authorities in their home countries.
 It is important to note, however, that foreign businesses must appoint a local representative for tax and VAT registration.